35 Best Sites Like eBay To Sell and Buy Stuff

 12. Gumtree

-eBay is ideal for selling items further afield, as buyers can have the item shipped to them.
-However, you must factor in shipping costs when pricing your item.
+However, eBay is ideal for selling items further afield, as buyers can have the item shipped to them.
+You must factor in shipping costs when pricing your item.

 13. Reverb